The Yoga Sūtras of Patañjali define the essence of yoga as follows:

 “May all beings everywhere be happy and free, and may the thoughts, words, and actions of my own life contribute in some way to that happiness and to that freedom for all.”

 Most Westernised versions of yoga put great emphasis on its physical aspects.
 However, exercising the physical body with asanas (complicated postures) is not that important in real yoga.
 In fact, “asana” (आसन) can be translated as “seat” and according to Patañjali it means “to be seated in a position that is steady but relaxed“.
-In order to be able to sit absolutely still, firm, and relaxed for an elongated period of time (in order to silence consciousness) one needs to be in a very good physical condition (sitting still sounds much easier than it is).
+In order to be able to sit absolutely still, firm, and relaxed for an elongated period of time (in order to silence the mind) one needs to be in a very good physical condition (sitting still sounds much easier than it is).
 Therefore, physical exercises can be seen as a preparation for the real yoga which is internal, introspective, and meditative.
 If one uses yoga to attain physical fitness on misses its truly divine essence.
 A fitting analogy compares yoga to an airplane: You can of course use an airplane to drive fast on a road (this is the physical aspect of yoga).
 However, the airplane can fly!
 If one does not use the airplane for flying across oceans and continents one does not utilise its real purpose and its full potential.
 The same holds for yoga.
-It is a psycho-spiritual practice and reducing it to its physical components is a misconception of it intended purpose.
+It is a psycho-spiritual practice and reducing it to its physical components is a misconception of its intended purpose.
 Yoga is a truly divine science of consciousness.

 “Even in the state of ignorance, when one sees something, through what instrument should one know That owing to which all this is known?
 For that instrument of knowledge itself falls under the category of objects.
 The knower may desire to know not about itself, but about objects.
 As fire does not burn itself, so the self does not know itself, and the knower can have no knowledge of a thing that is not its object.
 Therefore through what instrument should one know the knower owing to which this universe is known, and who else should know it?
 And when to the knower of Brahman who has discriminated the Real from the unreal there remains only the subject, absolute and one without a second, through what instrument, O Maitreyī, should one know that Knower?”